Doors to the Universe

 The shutter doors are lined with magnetic strips and sit within a metal box that can be electrically charged.
 Each shutter can receive its own electric charge.
 In its resting state, all the doors of the microshutter are closed.
 A magnet sweeps over the shutters, repelling the magnetic strips on the doors and pushing them all open.
 The box is charged with electricity, pinning all the doors open.
 Controllers then change the voltages on the shutters they wish to close, allowing the magnet to pull those doors closed as it sweeps by a second time.
 Only the shutter doors aligned with the celestial objects meant to be observed are kept wide open.

-Thanks to the microshutters, Webb's NIRSpec has 100 tiny eyes at its disposal, each focused on another cosmic sight.
+The light from stars or distant galaxies pours through the open doors, each door encompassing a different object.
+The light is split by a grating into a spectrum of colors, then directed toward the detector for analysis.
+Thanks to the microshutters, Webb’s NIRSpec has 100 tiny eyes at its disposal, each focused on another cosmic sight.